 Child and Dependent Care Credit

-The Child and Dependent Care Credit reimburses taxpayers who have paid expenses for care of qualifying dependents, thus enabling them to work or look for employment.
-Adult dependents must be physically or mentally disabled and unable to care for themselves, while child dependents must be under age 13, or disabled and incapable of self care if they're 13 or older.
+The Child and Dependent Care Credit reimburses taxpayers who have paid expenses for the care of qualifying dependents so they could work or look for employment.
+Adult dependents must be physically or mentally disabled and unable to care for themselves.
+Child dependents must be under age 13, or disabled and incapable of self care if they're 13 or older.

-Typically, the credit works out to a percentage of up to $3,000 in expenses for the care for one dependent, or $6,000 for two or more dependents.
-As your income rises, the percentage you can claim decreases.
+The credit normally works out to a percentage of up to $3,000 in expenses for the care of one dependent or up to $6,000 for two or more dependents.
+The percentage you can claim decreases as your income rises.

 But the American Rescue Plan Act significantly improved these rules when it was signed into law in March 2021 to provide relief from the impact of the coronavirus pandemic.
 Unfortunately, the changes are in place for only one year.
-The expense limits are $8,000 and $16,000, respectively, for the 2021 tax year, the tax return you'd file in 2022.
-The act also increases the maximum percentage from 35% to 50% for one year, and it makes the credit refundable.
+The expense limits are increased to $8,000 and $16,000 respectively for the 2021 tax year, the tax return you'd file in 2022.
+The act also increases the maximum percentage from 35% to 50% for one year.
+It makes the credit refundable.

 Child Tax Credit

-The Child Tax Credit applies for each child dependent who is under the age of 17 by the last day of the tax year, Dec.
-31. The child must live with you for at least half the year, and they can’t have paid for more than half of their own support, such as in the case of a teenager who works.
-Numerous other rules apply, as well.
+The Child Tax Credit applies to each of your child dependents who are under the age of 17 as of Dec.
+31, the last day of the tax year.
+The child must live with you for at least half the year.
+They can't have paid for more than half of their own support, such as in the case of a teenager who works and has income.
+Numerous other rules apply as well.

-The Child Tax Credit allows you to claim up to $2,000 for each qualifying child you have in tax year 2020 and this is the limit again in tax year 2022.
-But the American Rescue Plan Act, this credit was updated for tax year 2021.
-The age limit has been increased, now enabling those who are 17 years old by the last day of the tax year to qualify for the credit.
-The credit is now worth up to $3,000 for children who are 6 through 17 years old, and up to $3,600 for children who are under age 6.
+The Child Tax Credit allowed you to claim up to $2,000 for each qualifying child you had in tax year 2020 and this is the limit again in tax year 2022.
+But the American Rescue Plan Act updated this credit for tax year 2021 as well.
+The age limit was increased to age 17 by the last day of the year.
+The credit is worth up to $3,000 for children ages 6 through 17 for 2021, and up to $3,600 for children who are under age 6.

 The Standard Deduction

-The amount of the standard deduction is based on your age, income, and filing status—single, head of household, married filing separately, married filing jointly, or qualifying widow(er).
+The amount of the standard deduction is based on your age, income, and filing status: single, head of household, married filing separately, married filing jointly, or qualifying widow(er).
 It increases a little each year to keep pace for inflation.
 These are the standard deductions for 2021 (the tax return you'd file in 2022) and for tax year 2022.

 You should consider itemizing if the itemized deductions you qualify to claim exceed the amount of your standard deduction for your filing status.
-Itemizing allows you to deduct certain expenses you paid during the tax year from your income, subject to a variety of qualifying limits and rules.
-You must list these expenses on Schedule A and submit it with your tax return.
+Itemizing allows you to deduct certain expenses you paid during the tax year, subject to a variety of qualifying limits and rules.
+You must list these expenses on Schedule A and submit the schedule with your tax return when you file it.

-The dollar value of deductions can vary for different taxpayers because, when itemizing, you are subtracting from taxable income, and your taxable income determines your top tax bracket.
-For example, $20,000 in deductions would have a value of just $2,400 for someone in the 12% tax bracket, but it would be worth $7,000 for someone in the 35% bracket.
+The actual dollar value of these deductions can vary for different taxpayers depending on their income because deductions can only subtract from your taxable income, which determines your top tax bracket.
 Tax bracket percentages increase with the amount you earn.
+So a total of $20,000 in deductions would have a value of just $2,400 for someone in the 12% tax bracket (12% of $20,000), but it would create a savings of $7,000 for someone in the 35% bracket (35% of $20,000).